Christianity in Roman Britain: Martyrs and saints

-The date of Alban's death is disputed.
+The date of Alban's death is disputed, but he died at Verulamium (later renamed St Albans) where St Albans Abbey was later built.
 Alban is the only Romano-British martyr whose cult definitely survived the termination of the Roman imperial administration among an enclave of British Christians.
 Germanus described visiting Alban's shrine and exchanging relics there in 429.
-There may have been other Romano-British saints' cults which survived into the sixth and seventh century, when they were suppressed amid the Anglo-Saxon migration.
+Bede writes that his cult was still venerated in the 8th century and that his tomb was the site of miracles.
+There may have been other Romano-British saints' cults which survived into the 6th and 7th centuries, when they were suppressed amid the Anglo-Saxon migration.